We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 LetsGetChecked offers over 30 health tests on its website or app.
 A person can choose from the following testing categories:

-LetsGetChecked states its coronavirus tests are suitable for people aged 2 years and above.
-However, all other tests are for people aged 18 and over, making them unsuitable for children and adolescents.
+LetsGetChecked states its coronavirus tests are suitable for people ages 2 years and above.
+However, all other tests are for people ages 18 and over, making them unsuitable for children and adolescents.

 The content of the LetsGetChecked health test kits varies depending on the type of test a person chooses.
 However, an at-home health test kit can include: